emanodame/FitnessTracker/README.md

 **Version 1.1 released 4th September 2015**

 You can now record and track your Weight.
 Weight can be saved/deleted using SQLite.

+**Version 1.5 released 4th September 2015**

+Simple Weight Converter has been added.
+You can now calculate Pounds from Kilograms vise versa.